 Come and see this beautiful work!
 Thank you for being a part of this venture.

 A project organized and funded by Mary Ward Loreto Women project in collaboration with Directory of Public Health Lezhe and Sue Ryder Foundation, Albania, was launched to train the family physicians of Lezha district on Palliative Care.
 This training happened to take place at the time when the Ministry of Health had recently assigned two beds and three staff at Lezha hospital, to provide better care for this category of patients since this service was totally lacking.
 The family physicians were informed regarding the establishment of this new service which will help to improve the communication and referral system between Primary Health Care and Secondary Health Care.
+With aging, many men complain about their health associated with sexual disorders.
+But do not panic, pessimism is not a remedy for the situation.
+Pharmacology offers a wide range of drugs that improve sexual function and return the feeling of natural satisfaction.
+One of such drugs is Cialis at https://summitps.org/generic-tadalafil-buy/.
+It acts positively and keeps your penis in good conditions for up to a day.
 This fact, together with the delivery of this training, aims to improve the service for this category of patients.
 25 physicians are attending 18 modules of this training and the participants will gain 33 credits which will be acknowledged by the National Centre of Accreditation.